 As we’ve written before, you can always use your airline’s frequent flier or loyalty number when booking on an online travel site to earn rewards.
 And if you have an airline miles credit card, you may be able to earn even more points for future travel.
 If you’ve amassed enough points, they may qualify for redemption on your rewards credit card‘s online portal.

 Wherever you’re going, you’ll want to pack light, advises Matthew Ma, co-founder of The Flight Deal, a travel deals website.
 Though most airlines offer one carry-on bag free of charge, it isn’t uncommon for them to charge fees for each extra bag.
 Be sure to factor this cost into your flight comparisons and keep an eye out for credit cards that offer free checked bags.

 Getting hit with roaming charges is one easy way to eat into your travel budget.
 Check prices with your provider about a short-term international plan if you’re heading abroad and want to use your phone and data services.
 You can also keep your phone on airplane mode to block any data or phone use and avoid roaming charges, relying on Wi-Fi connections to check your email and social media accounts.

 People just love their food, as our huge grocery bills show, so it’s no wonder people tend to go overboard when traveling.
 After all, who can resist the lush produce of Italy or the wonderful wines of France?
 Fortunately, there are savvy ways to enjoy the food without spending a ton of money.
 Consider making a few meals at home or splitting costs with a traveling buddy.
 If all else fails, these credit cards for foodies may help you earn points back on your meal purchases.
 (Remember, before applying for any new credit cards, it’s a good idea to check your credit scores to ensure you qualify.
-You can get two free credit scores, updated monthly, on Credit.com.)
+You can get two free credit scores, updated every 14 days, on Credit.com.)